bugsnag/bugsnag-notification-plugins/README.md

         exceptionClass: "NullPointerException",

         // The message that came with the exception.
 This may not be present if
-        // the exception didnt generate one.
+        // the exception didn't generate one.
         message: "Null cannot be dereferenced",

         // The context that was active in the application when the error